FlipAttack: Jailbreak LLMs via Flipping: Methodology

 \section{Methodology}

 This section presents FlipAttack.
-We first give a clear definition of jailbreak attacks on LLMs.
+First, We will give a clear definition of jailbreak attacks on LLMs.
 Then, we analyze the mechanism behind the understanding capabilities of recent mainstream LLMs.
 In addition, based on the insights, we propose FlipAttack, which mainly contains the attack disguise module and flipping guidance module.
-Subsequently, we explore the potential reasons why FlipAttack works.
-Finally, we design two simple defense strategies against FlipAttack.
+Subsequently, we explore reasons why FlipAttack works.
+Lastly, we design two simple defense strategies against FlipAttack.

+{\textbf{Threat Model.}} The adversaries are the users with harmful intents, e.g., hackers.
+They could use any access interface provided by the commercial LLMs, including the system prompt and the user prompt.
+Their goal is to guide the LLMs in conducting harmful intent on them.